amz04/Integration-Practice/README.md

 # Notion Add-a-Task Integration

-A platform integration action that appends a checkable to-do item to a Notion page via the Notion REST API.
+A platform integration action that appends a checkable to-do item to a Notion page.

 ## Files